Jessie-Watt/Data-Analysis-on-SQL/README.md

 4).
 Applying Constraint

 # SOLUTION 1
-A new database named 'Students Record' was created on the SQL server management by cliking on 'New Query', this activated a work interface where I wrote the code 'CREATE DATABASE STUDENTS_RECORD;' then executed the code, this developed a database accessed on the left-handside of the work interface.
+A new database named 'Students Record' was created on the SQL server management by cliking on 'New Query', this activated a work interface where I wrote the code 'CREATE DATABASE STUDENTS_RECORD;' then I clicked 'Execute' to executed the code, this developed a database accessed on the left-handside of the work interface.

 ![Students Info](https://github.com/Jessie-Watt/Data-analysis-of-student-s-information-health-record-and-their-performance-using-SQL./assets/140435577/4c97c102-ab9d-458e-9bf1-f6ed374a741d)